EngMohammadAmer/reading-notes/README.md

 so the person who have a *fixed mindset* will fails to reach full potintial. and the person who have a *growth mindset* will achive more and higher goals.

-This is my first site on GitHub [GitHub Pages](https://engmohammadamer.github.io/reading-notes/)
+This is my first site on [Repl.it](https://My-First-Page.engmohammadamer.repl.co)